 Political overview

 Hungary is a parliamentary democratic republic.
 Executive power vests in the Government, which is comprised of the Prime Minister (as Head of Government) and government ministers.
-The National Assembly (Hungary’s parliament) elects the Prime Minister by majority vote following a proposal from the President.
-The President appoints ministers according to the Prime Minister’s recommendations.
-General elections for the National Assembly occur every four years to elect 198 members of parliament.
+The National Assembly (Hungary's parliament, which is a unicameral legislative body) elects the Prime Minister by majority vote following a proposal from the President.
+The President appoints ministers according to the Prime Minister's recommendations.
+General elections for the National Assembly occur every four years to elect 199 members of parliament.

-The President of Hungary is Hungary’s Head of State and Commander in Chief of the Hungarian Armed Forces.
+The President, which is largely a ceremonial role. is the head of state and commander-in-chief of the Hungarian Armed Forces.
 The President is elected by the National Assembly for a term of five years and may be re-elected once.

 Foreign policy

-Hungary joined the United Nations in 1955, the World Trade Organization (WTO) in 1995, the Organization for Security and Co-operation in Europe (OSCE) in 1973, the Organization for Economic Cooperation and Development (OECD) in 1996 and the North Atlantic Treaty Organisation (NATO) in 1999.
+Hungary became a member of the United Nations in 1955, the Organization for Security and Co-operation in Europe (OSCE) in 1973, the World Trade Organization (WTO) in 1995, the Organisation for Economic Co-operation and Development (OECD) in 1996 and the North Atlantic Treaty Organization (NATO) in 1999.
 Hungary joined the European Union in 2004, including the Schengen Area in 2007.
+Hungary is a member of the Visegrad Group (V4).

 Bilateral relations